 But first, let’s look at the third emirate that many foreigners consider for non-resident banking in the UAE: Abu Dhabi.

-If you don’t plan on obtaining residency in the UAE, your account opening options will be limited.
+If you don’t plan to move or obtain residency in the UAE, your account opening options will be limited.
 The reason for this is that non-resident accounts are for individuals that have already started the process of obtaining residency or a visa.

 Restrictions aside, non-residents can still open a savings account and receive a debit card.